spicelang/spice/docs/docs/language/builtins.md

 ```

 ## The `sizeof` builtin
-Sizeof returns the internal size of a variable or a constant in bits.
+Sizeof returns the internal size of a variable, constant or type in bits.
 To get the size in bytes, simply divide the result by 8.

 ### Signature
 `int sizeof(<any variable>)`